zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 2.3*

+- Improved the overall speed by optimizing shaders and textures
+- Added a new effect on the background where you can get a pixellated version of the snap or video
+- Added a new glow effect around selected thumbs with the average thumb color
+- Added the possibility to hear audio of the videos in the thumb and/or in the history page
+- Revamped the options to make it more clear

 *v 2.2*